CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getFragment( uri:string ):string
 ```

 Returns the name of the fragment in the URI provided.
-If no fragment exists in the URI, null will be returned
+If no fragment exists in the URI, null will be returned.

 *Parameters*